-Translating your eLearning content can pose some major challenges, especially for companies who are not used to handling the content localization process.
+Translating your eLearning content can pose some major challenges, especially for companies that are not used to handling the content localization process.

 If you are thinking about handling your eLearning translation in-house, you must weigh the risks against the potential savings that you may or may not gain from in-house translations.